kvjmistry/NueXSec/README.md

 To make plots from the output of the selection, we need to merge the individual files we produced in the selection stage.
 I have wrote a merge script to combine these files to one and can be run like:

 `source merge/merge_run1_files.sh files/nuexsec_mc_run1.root files/nuexsec_run1_merged.root`
-Use the run3 script to merge the run3 files.

 This merged file is what we use for the histogram plotter.